ramibaghdan/clinic-readmission-eval/README.md

 ## What changed when we evaluated honestly

-Same model (LightGBM), same hyperparameters.
+Same model (LightGBM) with the same hyperparameters.
 The only changes are a patient-grouped split instead of a leaky stratified one, and a cohort that excludes patients who could not be readmitted (expired/hospice discharges).